Hermann Otto I of Limburg-Styrum: Military career

 Hermann Otto served in the armies of the Dutch Republic.
 He commanded Christian of Brunswick's rearguard at the Battle of Stadtlohn (1623) and the Dutch cavalry at the Siege of Groenlo (1627).
+In 1629 he was entrusted the defense of the IJssel line, but was defeated at the Battle of IJsseloord.

 Heritage

 At his death, Hermann Otto divided his possessions amongst his three sons.